Daveson217/predicting-life-expectancy-ldcs/README.md

 **This repository contains the Jupyter notebook files, python files, and datasets used for this research work.**
-Machine Learning algorithm used: Linear Regression Libraries used: Pandas, NumPy, Scikit-learn, statsmodel
+Machine Learning algorithm used: Linear Regression Libraries used: Pandas, NumPy, Scikit-learn, statsmodel.
+The initial dataset, **WDIEXCEL.xlxs** is the WHO's World Development Indicators dataset.

 ## Notebook files
 - **data_extracter.ipynb**: This file contains code that work on the `WDIEXCEL` dataset and exports other Excel datasets based on it.